 Raising Capital for Growth

-The next in our final series of blogs for 2017 looks at raising capital for growing SME’S.
+The next in our current series of blogs looks at what has always been a key issue for small businesses in particular, that is raising capital for growing SME’S.

-An angel investor is usually an affluent individual who provides capital for a business start-up, usually in exchange for convertible debt or ownership equity.
+An angel investor is usually an affluent individual or group of individuals who provide capital for a business start-up or an early stage growing business, usually in exchange for convertible debt or ownership equity.

-Angel investing is one of the most significant sources of investment in start-up and early-stage businesses to grow their business.
-Whilst the market is relatively difficult to calculate since many business angels are investing privately, an estimated £1.5bn per annum is invested by angels annually in the UK.
+Angel investing is one of the most significant sources of investment, and whilst the market is difficult to calculate since many business angels are investing privately, an estimated £1.5bn per annum is invested by angels annually in the UK.

 Angel investment differs from venture capital finance, which invests in businesses through managed funds raised with private or public money.
 The venture capitalist manager invests the money on behalf of the fund which has to be profitable and make a return for the fund’s investors.
 Due to high costs of administration and the need to be very selective to ensure a return on the fund, VC funds are more risk averse and thus make fewer small investments in smaller growing businesses, hence the growth in business angels.